 Permission to use personal locator beacons

-There has been a steady increase in the use of PLBs in recent years.
-PLBs are taken as safety equipment in connection with research activities, expeditions and trips in areas that are difficult to access.
-Unlike an EPIRB (Emergency Position Indicating Radio Beacon) on board a vessel, a PLB is a personal safety device and can therefore be taken both out onto the water and into the mountains.
+There has been a steady increase in the use of PLB’s in recent years.
+PLB’s are used as safety equipment in connection with research activities, expeditions and trips in areas that are difficult to access.
+Unlike an EPIRB (Emergency Position Indicating Radio Beacon) on board a vessel, a PLB is a personal safety device and can therefore be used both on the water and in the mountains.

-Applications for licences to use personal locator beacons must be sent to Nkom.
-The application form and instructions can be found at the bottom of the page.
+Applications for licences to use personal locator beacons and other requests shall be sent to Nkom.
+The application form is located at the bottom of this page.

-The requirements for being granted a licence to use personal locator beacons are:
+The requirements for granting a licence to use personal locator beacons are:

-- that the equipment complies with all European requirements for this type of equipment (norwegian only),
+- that the equipment complies with all European requirements for this type of equipment,

 - that the applicant is a Norwegian citizen or resides permanently in Norway,